PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

             if (recipientOption.options [recipientOption.value].text == "To All") { // we check to see if the packet is sent to all players
                 Debug.Log ("Sending Message to All Players... \n" + messageInput.text);
                 // for this example we are sending RTData, but there are other methods for sending data we will look at later //
                 // the first parameter we use is the op-code.
-This is used to index the type of data being send, and so we can identify to ourselves which packet this is when it is receieved //
+This is used to index the type of data being send, and so we can identify to ourselves which packet this is when it is received //
                 // the second parameter is the delivery intent.
 The intent we are using here is 'reliable', which means it will be send via TCP.
-This is because we arent concerned about //
+This is because we aren't concerned about //
-                // speed when it comes to these chat messages, but we very much want to make sure the whole packet is receieved //
+                // speed when it comes to these chat messages, but we very much want to make sure the whole packet is received //
                 // the final parameter is the RTData object itself // GameSparksManager.Instance ().GetRTSession ().SendData (1, GameSparks.RT.GameSparksRT.DeliveryIntent.RELIABLE, data);
             } else {